howtomakeaturn/tempfornow/README.md

     - database -> file system -> laravel config system

 Core Idea:
   - I am a developer.
-I'd rather write some codes in the CMS than learn usages of the CMS.
+I'd rather write some codes in the CMS than learn the CMS.

 The offical site of Atayal is shipped with Atayal itself as a starting example for you.